 I personally love that.
 But to be honest, in the many years I made the tandoori chicken at home, for the longest time, no matter how good it tasted, I could never replicate that outside texture.

 I mean it was always perfectly juicy on the inside and also tasted amazing, but it just did not feel right on the outside, and it’s been something that has always bothered me.

 So you can imagine my joy when I finally figured it out, and it’s something I have to share with you all, because that restaurant-like outside texture is ridiculously simple to achieve.

-Okay, so now once you have the chicken set on the roaster, dust cornflour on it through a tea strainer (so that you don’t accidently dump a lot of cornflour) & also put a little oil over the chicken, and set it aside.
+- Once you have the chicken set on the roaster, dust corn flour on it through a tea strainer (so that you don’t accidentally dump a lot of corn flour) & also put a little oil over the chicken, and set it aside.
 It’s now ready to go in the oven.

 Note: Before you actually heat the oven, it might be helpful, if you rearrange your oven racks, so that the rack on which you will place the chicken to cook is positioned right in the center of the oven, just so that there is enough place for the whole chicken to fit in comfortably, and everything cooks evenly.